aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/delete-comments-by-all-or-a-specific-author/_index.md

 ﻿---
-title: Remove Comments of All or a Specific Author – Aspose.Words for .NET
+title: Remove Comments of All or a Specific Author
+second_title: Aspose.Words for .NET
 articleTitle: Remove Comments of All or a Specific Author
 linktitle: Remove Comments of All or a Specific Author
 description: "Remove comments of all or a specific author easily and fast instead of using Open XML SDK in C#."